Mizuchi/acml/README.rst

 Deprecated
 ==========

 Warning: I am not going to maintain this project any more since no one use it.
-This repository will be deleted at October 1, 2014.
+This repository will be deleted after October 1, 2014.
 Fork it if you still want to use this project or even take over it.

-Replacement:
+Here are some replacements,

 1. https://github.com/Loki-Astari/ThorsSerializer
 2. http://fossil.wanderinghorse.net/repos/nosjob/index.cgi/wiki?name=s11n